 Personal Emergency Response Systems

 Over a third of seniors suffer one or more falls each year that lead to injuries or death, says the Centers for Disease Control and Prevention.
 But the risk of falling should not discourage seniors from their favorite activities.
 While they cannot absolutely prevent slips and falls, one of the most simple and worthwhile ways for seniors to stay independent longer is for them to invest in personal emergency response systems (PERS), like the Lively Mobile.

 PERS are lightweight, wireless, mobile devices that work in conjunction with the urgent response service to provide a simple, convenient and inexpensive way for seniors to stay safe, at home or on the go.
 In the event of an emergency, pressing the button on the device automatically connects the user to a response agent who can identify the senior and their location, contact neighbors or family, dispatch emergency medical services, access a nurse or offer additional assistance.

 Smart Home Technology

 Smart home technology is a rapidly growing field that allows homeowners comfort, security, and energy efficiency at their fingertips.
 A smart home is equipped with electronic devices that can be controlled remotely via smartphone, tablet or computer.
 Smart home technology can help seniors remain independent and safe in their homes through interactive technologies and discreet support systems, says the Journal of Aging Science.
-Smart home devices like LED lighting, electronic video magnifiers, smart thermostats, smart door alarms, smart smoke and carbon monoxide detectors and appliance shut-off systems can help seniors experience a higher level of independence, activity, and wellness while aging in place.Enjoy this article?
+Smart home devices like LED lighting, electronic video magnifiers, smart thermostats, smart door alarms, smart smoke and carbon monoxide detectors and appliance shut-off systems can help seniors experience a higher level of independence, activity, and wellness while aging in place.What other tech for seniors are excited about?
 Leave a comment below or share it on social!